When you’re sewing seams, you will need to secure the start and the end of each seam line that you want to commit to permanently.

 How to Lockstitch

 Many sewing machines today, certainly computerized ones, come with a nifty option to secure the start and the end of a seam line.
 It is called the locking stitch.
+On my machine it is stitch #4.

 Basically, when you choose this stitch, your sewing machine will go up and down in place a few times at the start of your seam line, creating a tiny little knot.